-"The career services department at Widener University is one of those rare, goal-conscious, and selfless teams that few Universities can say they have.
+"The career design and development department at Widener University is one of those rare, goal-conscious, and selfless teams that few Universities can say they have.
 I'm thrilled with how this department guided me into securing a Co-op position that turned into a job." - Michael Brant, computer science '17

 Widener's signature co-op program is a valuable way for eligible students to gain work experience prior to graduation.

-Hospitality management students can also participate in a co-op program, facilitated by the Center for Hospitality Management.
+Hospitality management students can also participate in a co-op program, facilitated by the Center for Experience Management in Tourism and Hospitality.